usmanovs/Salesforce-Interview-Handbook/questions/admin-questions.md

 [[↑] Back to top](#salesforce-admin-questions)

 ### What are the key automation tools in Salesforce?
 How do you know when to use which?
-In salesforce, there could be various business processes which needs to be done on regular basis.
-Thus, rather than doing the things manually, you can automate these processes.
-In order to do the required automation, there are various tools in salesforce:

-1) Workflows - Workflows are used when you have to automate processes which have enough if/then statements.
-This is somewhat like using a process builder, however, the only difference being that with the process builder you will not be able to send Outbound messages.

-2) Visual Workflow - This tool is used to automate those processes where we need to take some input from the users and then take action based on the input received.
-These processes do not initiate automatically, but can be initiated through either process builder or even apex calls.
+Here are the key 4 automation tools in Salesforce:

+1) Workflows - The most basic of the automation tools.
+It can: 1) create tasks 2) send email alerts 3) update fields 4) send outbound messages 5) create a flow trigger 6) select an existing action.
+Not visually appealing thou and easy to show to stakeholders.

-3) Lightning Process Builder - With the help of this tool, a user can automate all those processes which have various if/then statements.
+2) Process Builder - Much more visually appealing because you can have a series of if/then statements.
 All it requires is an entry criteria along with the required action which will take place when the criteria is met.
-For example: An email alert should be sent to the manager, if any issue is escalated.
+For example: An email alert should be sent to the manager if a customer writes a bad review on a case.

+3) Lightning Flow - Good for complex client needs that cannot be met by worfklows or process builders.
+Ideal for scenarios where you need to guide a customer through a series of steps, i.e. client going through different screens to request a new credit card.

 4) Approval Process - As the name suggests, this tool will automate those processes, where a user has to wait for approval from some other user in order to proceed further with the transaction.
 For example: When a salesman has to apply discount of 10% on a product, they have to wait for manager's approval.
 This is something which can be automated using approval processes.

-In order to use these automation tools, navigate to Setup > Build > Create > Workflow & Approvals.
-Here you will get all the required tools for automation.
+In order to use these automation tools, navigate to Setup > Process Automation

 <img src="/assets/Automation tools.png">